RogerJFX/PPP/ppp.md

 There is one main rule of politeness: **don't disturb your neighbor**.

 Consider some people sitting at a table for dinner.
-Any person is looking forward to enjoy his meal.
+Any person is looking forward enjoying his meal.
 There are requirements like:

 - the person should be able to interact with the meal's flavours
 - the person will like to have good conversation